alevnyacow/metrics/internal/README.md

 ### config

-Provides configuration for agent and server applications.
+Provides configuration functionality for agent and server applications.

 ### datalayer